 "Who is who" in these FALQs

-The person making the appointment under a Power of Attorney document is referred to as either the "principal" or the "appointor" —
+The person making the appointment under a Power of Attorney document is referred to as the "donor".

-Similarly, the person being appointed is referred to as either the "guardian" or "attorney".
+Similarly, the person being appointed is referred to as the "attorney".

 For the purposes of these frequently asked legal questions, we use the word:

-- "appointor" to refer to the person making the appointment; and
+- "donor" to refer to the person making the appointment; and

 - "attorney" for the person being appointed.